RamailoTech/msu_unlearningalgorithm/docs/unlearn/algorithms/esd.md

 These parameters define the dataset type and template for training, specifying whether to focus on objects, styles, or inappropriate content.

 * dataset_type: Type of dataset used for training.
+Use `generic` as type if you want to use your own dataset.

     * Type: str
-    * Choices: unlearncanvas, i2p
+    * Choices: unlearncanvas, i2p, generic
     * Example: unlearncanvas

 * template: Type of concept or style to erase during training.